0xM1cx/Obsidian-Notes/Cybersecurity/Linux4BlueTeam.md

 **/opt Directory**

 The /opt directory is the directory where the application software needed to be installed on the system additionally.
+Furthermore, it is usually described as for optional add-on software packages source, or anything that isn't part of the base system.

 **/proc Directory**